Icinga/icinga2/doc/6-distributed-monitoring.md

 Advantages:

 * Each child node comes preconfigured with the most common local checks.
-* Central management for zones, endpoints, hosts, and services with configuration repository import.
+* Central repository for zones, endpoints, hosts, and services with configuration repository import.

 Disadvantages: